syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

-A complete working sample can be downloaded from [PdfDeferredSigningSample.zip](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Sample-1493484644.zip)
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Deferred-signing-in-PDF-document/).

 ## Adding the estimated size of the signature